 To shoot or not to shoot?
-That is the question that confronts us, hunters, when we have a deer in our sights.
-Because let us be honest, we all desire of taking down big game with a single shot.
-So where is the best place to shoot a deer without it scampering off with a serious injury?
-Well, there are several answers to this question, and they all depend on several factors.
-For starters, if you want to know where to shoot a deer, you must consider the firearms and the equipment such as scopes or sights you are using, distance and shooting ability.
+That is the question that confronts us, hunters when we have a deer in our sights.
+Because let us be honest, we all desire of taking down a big game with a single shot.

 All these factors will influence your decision on where to shoot deer.
 When you are a professional hunter like me, you cannot afford a miss or a wounded deer.
 So how do you guarantee a deer kill shot?
-Well, below are the best places to shoot a deer.
+Lets learn more in-depth from the below.

 Top 5 Best Places To Shoot A Deer